 - The operation indicator remains orange.

 This projector is designed so that the operation indicator remains lit even when after the power has been turned off.
 The operation indicator will switch off when the power cord is disconnected from the electrical outlet. - Cooling fan does not stop.

-After the [Power] button is pressed to turn off the power, the cool-down period starts.
-(During this time, the lamp is cooling down and the operation indicator flashes orange).

-After this, the operation indicator changes to a steady orange, and you can then disconnect the power cord from the electrical outlet.

-The cool-down period lasts for about 2 minutes.
+After the [Power] button on either the remote control or the projector's control panel is pressed to turn off the power, the cool-down period starts.
+After this, the operation indicator changes to a steady - After this, the operation indicator changes to a steady orange, and you can then disconnect the power cord from the electrical outlet. - \ The cool-down period lasts for about 2 minutes.
 The actual time will vary depending on the external air temperature.